PhilChodrow/website_source/content/authors/phil/_index.md

 ## News

 - **May 20th, 2020**: I will defend my PhD thesis, "Structure, Dynamics, and Inference in Networks" at 3pm, location TBD.
 - **Mar.
 22nd, 2020**: Invited talk on models of coevolutionary graphs at the Eastern Sectional meeting of the AMS.
 [Slides](https://philchodrow.github.io/coevolutionary_graphs).
+- **Mar.
+13th, 2020**: "Local Symmetry and Global Structure in Adaptive Voter Models" (with Peter J. Mucha) now published in the *SIAM Journal on Applied Mathematics*.
 - **Feb.
 28th, 2020:** Invited (casual) talk on my research on moments of random multigraphs in the ORC Student Seminar at 4pm in E40-103.
 [Slides](/slides/multigraph_moments_long.pdf).
 - **Feb.
 2020: I will be joining the Department of Mathematics at UCLA as a Hedrick Visiting Assistant Professor.
 Position begins in July.**
 - **Jan.
 2020:** ["Annotated Hypergraphs: Models and Applications"](https://link.springer.com/article/10.1007/s41109-020-0252-y) (with Andy Mellor) now published in *Applied Network Science*.
-- **Dec.
-2019:** I attended the Complex Networks Winter Workshop in Quebec City, Quebec.
-Thanks to the organizers!